lonnieezell/Bonfire/bonfire/docs/layouts_and_views.md

 **`check_segment()`**

 Check_segment is used in much the same way as the previous two methods, but is more generic, and, often, more flexible.
 The first parameter is the URI segment to check.
 The second parameter is the value to compare the segment to.

-	<a href="/blog" <?php echo check_segment(1, 'blog') ?>>Blog</a>
+	<a href="/blog" <?php echo check_segment(1, 'blog'); ?>>Blog</a>

     // Outputs (assuming current URL is /blog)
     <a href="/blog" class="active">Blog</a>

-If you already have other classes applied to the link and just want the word `active` output, you can pass TRUE as the third parameter.
+If you already have other classes applied to the link and just want the word `active` output, you can pass `true` as the third parameter.

-    <a href="/blog" class="dropdown <?php echo check_class(1, 'blog', TRUE) ?>">Blog</a>
+    <a href="/blog" class="dropdown <?php echo check_class(1, 'blog', true); ?>">Blog</a>

     // Outputs:
     <a href="/blog" class="dropdown active">Blog</a>